How to Grow Your Facebook Group from 0 to 10K Members Without Spending a Dollar

 Now for the fun part – launching your Group.

 Give People a Compelling Reason to Join

-- Use the ‘About’ section – found at the top left of the Group page – to explain exactly what makes your Group so great.
-Detail the Group’s purpose, the sort of content you’ll post there and the kind of experience that users can expect.
+- Use the “About” section – found at the top left of the Group page – to explain exactly what makes your Group so great.
+Detail the Group’s purpose, the sort of Group posts they can expect to see, and the kind of experience that users can expect.
 You’ve only got 3,000 characters to play with, so use them wisely.

 - Give users an incentive to sign up.
 I’m not saying you have to give away a discount code or free shipping the second they join, but you should outline your value proposition.
 Let them know if you run weekly giveaways, competitions and promotions that are exclusive to Group members, for example, or promise to give them the first look at your upcoming product launches.
 Give them a feel for the variety of content they’ll be able to find in your Group, including resources like lead magnets, scripts and templates.